Taking on a new Employee

 Check if someone can legally work for you

 Before you offer someone a job you need to check that they have the legal right to work in the UK.
 You need to check and keep copies of certain documents before your new employee starts.

 The documents you need to check will depend on the type of worker you are employing.
-If you unknowingly employ someone who does not have the right to work in the UK, you can face a fine of up to £10,000 per worker.
-If you knowingly employ someone who does not have the right to work in the UK you could face a more severe penalty such as a prison sentence.
+If you employ someone who does not have the right to work in the UK, you can face an unlimited fine and up to 5 years in prison.
 Further guidance can be found here.

 Get Employment Insurance

 When you become an employer you must take out an employers liability insurance policy.
 Your policy must be with an authorised insurer and must cover all your employees in England, Scotland, Northern Ireland and Wales.
 You must display your employers liability insurance certificate and make it available to Health & Safety Executive inspectors when they ask.
 Under the law, you are responsible for having the right insurance and for checking that your insurer is authorised or you could risk fines.

 Decide how much you should pay your employee